rubigdata/bigdata-blog-2021-joshdev-de/docs/assignment-03-spark-rdds.md

 # Spark RDDs
-In the following paragraphs I will note down the most important insights I gained while working with Spark RDDs
+In the following paragraphs I will note down the most important insights I gained while working with Spark RDDs.

 ## Lazy evaluation
 Or in other words: Work is only done if and at the time a result is requested.
 This goes so far that even reading data from files is done at the moment a result is requested.
 A quick example: